dustinGodfrey/wardriver/README.md

 - <b>Folium</b>
 - <b>systemd</b>

-<h2>Project walk-through:</h2>
+<h2>Project Walk-Through: Part 1 - Basic Install and Setup</h2>

 <p>
 <b>~Flashing the Raspberry Pi SD Card~</b> <br/></p>
-<p> Start out by downloading the <a href="https://i.imgur.com/8WkMQ25.png">Raspberry Pi Imager</a>.
+<p> Start out by downloading the <a href="https://www.raspberrypi.com/software/">Raspberry Pi Imager</a>.
 Make sure your SD card is loaded and recognized by your computer.
 Select your device from the dropdown menu.
 To select operating system, select the Raspberry Pi OS Lite 32-bit by clicking "Raspberry Pi OS (Other).
 Under the storage dropdown choose your SD card from the list. **MAKE SURE YOU SELECT THE PROPER DISK TO ENSURE YOU DO NOT REFORMAT YOUR MAIN DRIVE** Lastly, agree to adding configurations, add in your home network, and give the pi a host and user name</p>
 <p align="center"> <img src="https://i.imgur.com/8WkMQ25.png" height="60%" width="60%" alt="Raspberry Pi Imager"/>
 </p>
 &nbsp;